Health Insurance

 To get health insurance as a freelancer, you have five main coverage options: the ACA Marketplace, Medicaid, a spouse’s plan, professional association plans, or a Health Sharing Ministry.
 As of July 2025, enhanced ACA subsidies mean that 4 in 10 marketplace enrollees pay $10 or less per month in premiums.
 Most freelancers can enroll in 30 days or less by visiting HealthCare.gov and comparing plans by metal tier.

-Getting health insurance for freelancers is entirely possible without an employer — and in July 2025, it has never been more affordable thanks to expanded federal subsidies under the Affordable Care Act.
+Getting health insurance for freelancers is entirely possible without an employer, and it has never been more affordable thanks to expanded federal subsidies under the Affordable Care Act.
 According to KFF’s 2024 Marketplace Enrollment Report, more than 21.4 million Americans enrolled in ACA Marketplace plans during the 2024 Open Enrollment Period, a record high that reflects how mainstream self-directed coverage has become.

 This guide is for independent contractors, gig workers, self-employed professionals, and anyone who has left a traditional job and needs to find coverage on their own.
 By the time you finish reading, you will know exactly which plan type fits your income and health needs, how to apply, and how to avoid the most common and costly mistakes.